There’s only one Malika but who is Malika?

 Watch Malika explain her process

-By that extension, there’s only one ____________, so don’t even try to be ___________.
+By that extension — there’s only one ____________, so don’t even try to be ___________.

 https://www.malikafavre.com/les-garden-parties-de-lausanne

-Frankly, the question “Who is Malika” always breaks my heart.
-Inspired by and paying homage to is different from appropriating a style without knowing the original creator’s works.
+Inspired by and paying homage to is different from appropriating a style without knowing the original creator’s work.
 Blame it on Google.
 Blame it on Pinterest.
+But mostly — blame it on a design education that teaches technique without teaching history.

-I recently attended a conference where a speaker was showing off a series of type installations using everyday materials paired with some provocative copy.
+I recently attended a conference where a speaker was showing off a series of type installations using everyday materials paired with provocative copy.
 It disturbed me.

 Who is Malika?
-Follow these links:

 https://www.commarts.com/features/malika-favre